 Not long afterward, Guerrini graduated with honors and, after a stint with a major Philadelphia law firm, the teacher hired his former student.
 "Dom attained an A+ in my course,” recalls Specter.
 “It was hard to avoid offering him a job after that performance.”

-In his most recent case, Guerrini, as lead counsel, won a $47 million jury verdict for a child who suffered disfiguring injuries after a doctor wrapped her head with elastic bandages to treat swelling after her premature birth.
+Prior to that case, Guerrini, as lead counsel, won a $47 million jury verdict for a child who suffered disfiguring injuries after a doctor wrapped her head with elastic bandages to treat swelling after her premature birth.
 The verdict, in U.S. District Court in Johnstown, Pa., was believed to be the largest in a medical malpractice case in federal court in Pennsylvania history.
 (See news coverage)

 In a 2017 case, Guerrini was lead counsel in a trial that concluded in an $11 million verdict against the Devereux Foundation for a man who was shot and catastrophically injured by a resident who escaped from its juvenile behavioral rehabilitation facility in Glenmoore, Pa.
-(Read news articles)

 Prior to that case, Guerrini was lead counsel in another Johnstown, Pa., trial that resulted in a nearly $14.5 million jury award for a child who suffers from severe cerebral palsy due to medical malpractice during delivery.
 The verdict at the time was record for a medical malpractice lawsuit in federal court in western Pennsylvania.
 (Read news article.)